The Organize 365 Story – Part 6

 One of the reasons the Sunday Basket® is so effective is that it gives you more time.
 Every minute you spend in planning will result in 3-5 extra minutes during your execution of tasks.
 When you are organized, you get more time.
 In the podcast, I share how planning my week ahead of time allowed me to maximize my productivity even when I only had childcare 1 day a week.

 The order you do your tasks matters.
-In the 100 Day Home Organization Program, we move from the kitchen to the garage over time.
+In The Productive Home Solution, we move from the kitchen to the garage over time.
 I have carefully chosen the order of tasks focusing on the areas of the home where you have the most control and to help you build your organizing muscles while you learn the skills of organizing.

-Planning ahead helps you to build in efficiency – you are able to multiply time and get the most out of your effort.
-This will result in days where you get much more done and feel like you finally have some traction in moving towards transformation.
+Planning ahead helps you to build efficiency – you can multiply time and get the most out of your effort.
+This will result in days where you get much more done and feel like you finally have some traction in moving toward transformation.

 True multitasking – trying to complete two heavy cognitive tasks at the same time cannot be done well.
 However, there are things you can do to improve the results you get from the work you do.
 Both of these benefit from advance planning.